particle-iot/docs/src/content/tutorials/asset-tracking/setup.md

 ## Cloud Setup

-**TODO: This section will be replaced with using [setup.particle.io](https://setup.particle.io) which will do this step automatically.**

 These setup steps are intended for setting up a few developer trackers.
 Fleet setup steps are slightly different and can more easily be automated.
 For example, when you make a tray order of devices from the wholesale store, you get an email with the serial numbers of the devices.

 ### Get the device information

-**TODO: This section will be replaced with using [setup.particle.io](https://setup.particle.io) which will do this step automatically.**

 You can set up the device using the serial number on the sticker, it may be easier to just connect the device by USB and use the Particle CLI, which makes it easy to copy and paste instead of typing the serial number.